x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 2. Select a server in your Exchange organization and select **Next**.

-3. Provide credentials to sign into your Office 365 tenant and select **Next**.
+3. Provide credentials to sign into your Office 365 organization and select **Next**.

 4. The HCW will gather configuration information.
 Select **Next** when it's complete.